spinningideas/client-store/README.md

 # client-store

-A simple data storage library that works in both browser and Node.js environments.
-In browsers, it uses localStorage or sessionStorage, while in Node.js it provides a compatible in-memory implementation. clientStore provides a set of functions to store structured data like a database containing tables and supporting queries and standard CRUD operations for data.
-It provides basic insert/update/delete/query capabilities with no dependencies.
+A simple data storage library primarily design to work in a web based application environment that uses a modern web browser.
+It uses localStorage or sessionStorage, while in Node.js it attempts to provide a compatible in-memory implementation.
+It provides a set of functions to store structured data like a database containing tables and supporting queries and standard CRUD operations for data.
+It provides basic insert/update/delete/query capabilities similar to a database and extend what is available in localStorage or sessionStorage.
 The structured data is stored as serialized JSON in the selected storage engine.

-## WARNING (Alpha Version): This code is in active development and should not yet be used in production.
+## WARNING (Alpha Version)

+This code is in active development and should not yet be used in production.
 The API is subject to change.
 There is ideation and work in progress to extend the possible storage engines to include IndexedDB and other storage engines including in-memory storage and sync to remote storage engines.
 This was part of the driver for the fork of localStorageDB.

 # License